chrisagordon/bikesharing/README.md

 https://public.tableau.com/app/profile/christopher.gordon/viz/ChallengeModule15_16801310134320/Story1?publish=yes

--Overall Time of Usage Per Ride
+- Overall Time of Usage Per Ride
 This graphic shows the time peak of usage per ride is between 5-10 minutes, afterwards it tapers off and almost hits a flat line around 40 minutes.
--When are the Bikes Being Used the Most
+- When are the Bikes Being Used the Most
---Bikes are being used
+Bikes are being used

 ## 3. SUMMARY